tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 eventually redeem the Lamanites, but I don't know when or how, and that's ok."

-Even after he had lost his family, his livestock, and his property, Job faithfully declared, "Though [God] slay me, yet will I trust in Him."[^job-13:35] submissive faith is found in Jesus Christ Himself.
+Even after he had lost his family, his livestock, and his property, Job faithfully declared, "Though [God] slay me, yet will I trust in Him."[^job-13:35]

+But the most significant example of meek, submissive faith is found in Jesus Christ Himself.
 At the apex of His mortal ministry, when He was about to suffer the sins, pain, sickness, and sorrows of all humankind,[^alma-7:11-12]